mirmirani/Js_calculator/README.md

     What is it?
     </h5>
     <p>
-    Another pure javascript application that makes use of APIs, promises and JSON
+    A pure javascript calculator, made with OOP principles in mind.
     </p>
     <h5>
     How was it?
     </h5>
     <p>
-    It was fun working with APIs, though the quotes weren’t impactful enough for me
+    I got to see the capability of OOP and it's robustness in structuring coding logic.
     </p>
     <h5>
      Future steps
     </h5>
     <p>
-    Perhaps I could create my own API with quotes more suited to me and make it publicly available
+    Perhaps I could try to expand it to be ascientific calculator
     </p>